 As college students, we move around a lot.
 Unless you happen to stay in the same apartment or dorm for four years straight (what a blessing this would be!), you’re probably going to be experimenting with decorating and furnishing different spaces.

 Furnishing a new home entirely from scratch is expensive and often wasteful, so we recommend doing your dorm room shopping in a smart manner.
+(See our college packing list for a full list of what you should bring to college.)

 So how do you know which pieces to splurge on and keep throughout the years, and which to save on and rotate out as you please?
 Below, we’ll show you where to splurge and where to save on college apartment and dorm room furniture and decor: